-EQultrasound red hand probes (continuous emission) can be used to treat limitations in tendon extensibility, which often are the consequence of prolonged joint immobilization or injury.
+EQultrasound Pro Therapy continuous emission transducers (Red and Yellow) can be used to treat limitations in tendon extensibility, which often are the consequence of prolonged joint immobilization or injury.

 Tendons are fibrous structures attaching muscles to bones and can contract or shorten when muscle or joint injuries occur.
 Collagen fibers become very stiff in a contracted tendon and this creates a problem also in normal weight bearing.

 Continuous ultrasound emission increases collagen elasticity and it is very easily absorbed by structures rich in collagen, like tendons.